Next Review Date: 11/24/2024

 I. VICE CHANCELLOR - STUDENT AFFAIRS (VCSA) PROCEDURES FOR RESPONDING TO STUDENT DEATHS

 VCSA should implement the following procedures in the event of a notification of a student death.

 A. Unless the notice of death was provided by UC San Diego Police Department, VCSA will confirm the student’s death with the UC San Diego Police Department Detective Bureau or Examiner’s/Coroner’s Office of the county in which the death occurred, including the nature of the death, and document the name, phone number and title of the person verifying the information.

-B. As soon as possible following receipt of the notice of death, VCSA will notify the Dean of Students of the college or professional school or academic program where the student was enrolled or had been accepted for enrollment; the Director of Counseling and Psychological Services, if the nature of the death was determined to be by suicide or homicide; and the Director, Environment, Health & Safety, if the cause of death was work- related.
+B. As soon as possible following receipt of the notice of death, VCSA will notify the Dean of Student Affairs and the Dean of Academic Advising of the college or professional school or academic program where the student was enrolled or had been accepted for enrollment; the Director of Counseling and Psychological Services, if the nature of the death was determined to be by suicide or homicide; and the Director, Environment, Health & Safety, if the cause of death was work- related.

 C. VCSA will notify the Chancellor’s office of the student’s death and prepare a condolence letter for the Chancellor’s signature to be sent to the parents, surviving family member or next of kin of the student.

 D. VCSA will send a copy of the notice of the student’s death to the appropriate campus officials/offices.
 This memo will serve as notice to the campus of the student’s date of death (the nature of the death is not to be disclosed.)

 09/18/2019 This policy was reformatted and revised during formal review (3 year review).

 11/24/2021 This policy was updated to account for Deans of Academic Advising role in process while also updating departmental names.